Press "Enter" to skip to content

 Reform Party Sees Opportunity for Growth Following Republican Party Platform Changes

-In a press release on Wednesday, the Reform Party called the new Republican Party platform “weak” and noted that Republicans cut a considerable number of issues also important to the Reform Party following a recent meeting of the Republican Party’s platform committee.
+In a press release on Wednesday, the Reform Party called the new Republican Party platform “weak” and noted that Republicans cut a considerable number of issues similarly regarded as important to the Reform Party following a recent meeting of the latter party’s platform committee.
 In particular, the Reform Party references several policy issues it championed in the 90s under Ross Perot, namely term limits, deficit reduction, balancing the federal budget, and the child tax credit.

-“The Reform Party was given back its full toolbox of issues,” party chair Nicholas Hensley stated in the release.
+“The Reform Party was given back its full toolbox of issues,” party chair Nicholas Hensley said.
 “Fiscal responsibility.
 Balanced budget.
 Smaller government.
 Ethics reform.
 Election reform.
 Lobbying reform.
 Modernizing the child tax credit.
 Constitutional Rights include 2A among others.
-Donald Trump threw all of these issues at our feet and walked off.
-It is time to work.”
+Donald Trump threw all of these issues at our feet and walked off.”

-In addition to the policy positions important to the Reform Party, the party also noted that the Republicans removed language relating to the Second Amendment, abortion, and small government, which they say has since been adopted by other third parties.
+In addition to the policy positions important to the Reform Party, the party also noted that the Republicans removed language relating to the Second Amendment, abortion, and a smaller government, which they say has since been adopted by other third parties.

 One Comment